 - Knowledge Base: How do I find out what OID I need to use for a custom sensor?

-- Knowledge Base: Tutorial - Can't find a sensor for my device in PRTG but I believe it supports SNMP
+- Knowledge Base: Tutorial - Can't find a sensor for my device in PRTG but I believe it supports SNMP.
+How to proceed?

 - Free tools: SNMP Tester